feagi/feagi/DEPLOY.md

 # Introduction
 The framework is known to run stably on OS X and Ubuntu, with deployment support for more operating systems (Windows, etc.) anticipated in the future, if needed.
 Users may extensively configure the framework according to their preferences by editing the various parameters in the `/src/feagi_configuration.ini` file.
 It is important that configuration parameters representing a path to a file or directory relevant to FEAGI execution be updated to accurately reflect the user's local environment (see `InitData` parameters in `feagi_configuration.ini`).
+FEAGI data output is, by default, stored in the host system's temporary directory.
+To customize this parameter, enter the desired output path in `working_directory` under `InitData` in `feagi_configuration.ini`.

 # Supported Operating Systems
 * **macOS**: High Sierra (10.13)